vulcanize/stack-orchestrator/README.md

     ```

-4. When you want to clean up your local environment, simply hit `ctrl + c`.
+4. When you want to clean up your local environment, hit `ctrl + c`.
 The bash script will remove all containers and any volumes created (if you specify `-v remove`).

 ## Utilizing CI/CD